socketry/xrb/README.md

 # Trenni

-Trenni is a templating system built on top of SGML/XML.
+Trenni is a templating system built loosely on top of XHTML markup.
 It uses efficient native parsers where possible and compiles templates into efficient Ruby.

-In addition, Trenni includes an SGML/XML builder to assist with the generation of pleasantly formatted markup which is compatible with the included parsers.
+It also includes a markup builder to assist with the generation of pleasantly formatted markup which is compatible with the included parsers.

 [![Build Status](https://secure.travis-ci.org/ioquatix/trenni.svg)](http://travis-ci.org/ioquatix/trenni)
 [![Code Climate](https://codeclimate.com/github/ioquatix/trenni.svg)](https://codeclimate.com/github/ioquatix/trenni)